bbbbart/Heat-Dissipation/README.md

 ## Requirements and Running

-Download the latest release and run the executable `HeatDissipation.exe`.
+Download the latest release and run the executable `Heat.Dissipation.exe`.

 ## More Info
 [Heat Equation](https://en.wikipedia.org/wiki/Heat_equation)